WebDevSimplified/React-Simplified-Bonus-Project/job-board/before/README.md

 ## Backend Lead Introduction

 Hey.
 I am the backend lead for this project.
 You shouldn't have to mess much with the backend, but I wanted to give you a quick overview of how things work.
 We use a library called `Prisma` to handle our database connections.
 You shouldn't really need to interact with it at all.

-As long as you have Sqlite installed on your machine you should be able to run `npm run dev` and the dev server should just start right up.
+To get the backend setup you will need to do the following:

+1. Install Sqlite on your machine
+2. Run `npm i`
+3. Copy the `.env.example` file to `.env`
+4. Run `npx prisma db push`
+5. Run `npm run dev`

 Now I know you don't really care about the backend, but there are a few folders/files that you may need to use on the client.